€20 Million European Commission Grant Secured for HOPE Project, Pioneering Offshore Renewable Hydrogen Production

 The HOPE installation will be positioned 1km off the coast, in the offshore testing area near the port of Ostend.
 The port has been a driving force in the project's development since its inception and aims to establish itself as a crucial link in Belgium's hydrogen supply chain.

-The production site will be powered by electricity obtained through Power Purchase Agreements (PPAs), ensuring a renewable energy source.
+The production site will be powered by electricity obtained through Power Purchase Agreements (PPAs), ensuring a source.
 To facilitate electrolysis, seawater will be pumped from the North Sea, desalinated, and purified.

 The production site will consist of three main units: production and compression at sea (at medium pressure), export via composite pipeline, and subsequent compression (at high pressure), storage, and onshore distribution.